drmonkeyninja/cakephp-rss/README.markdown

 ## Installation

-	cd your_app_name/Plugin/
-	git clone git@github.com:loadsys/CakePHP-RSS-Datasource.git Rss

-You may optionally want to add it as a submodule instead of the clone command above.

-	git submodule add git@github.com:loadsys/CakePHP-RSS-Datasource.git Rss
+This plugin can be installed using Composer:-

+	composer require drmonkeyninja/cakephp-rss

+Alternatively copy the plugin to your app/Plugin directory and rename the plugin's directory 'Rss'.

-Also, add the following line to your bootstrap.php.
+Then add the following line to your bootstrap.php to load the plugin.

 	CakePlugin::load('Rss');